Facebook Pixel

 Western investors are increasingly regaining dominance.
 As emerging-market central bank demand steadies, US and European investors via gold ETF performance could once again become decisive in shaping the gold price trend forecast.

 The Fed rate impact on gold remains one of the most reliable predictors of short-term trends.
 Gold thrives when real yields — interest rates minus inflation — turn negative.
-The inflation hedge investment case becomes particularly strong in such cycles, amplifying demand across both institutional and retail investors.
+The inflation-hedge investment case becomes particularly strong in such cycles, amplifying demand from both institutional and retail investors.

 The irony now is that real yields are near their highest levels since 2015, with the real yield on 10-year Treasury notes hovering above 1%, amid a resurgence in inflation and a tendency for yields to remain extremely high.
 This would have put downward pressure on gold, but the continued decline in confidence in the dollar and US bonds makes rising yields less of a drag on gold, allowing it to continue its gains.

-Futures traders now anticipate multiple cuts by 2026, raising expectations that will gold prices go up in 2026 is answered affirmatively.
+Futures traders now anticipate multiple cuts by 2026, raising expectations that gold prices will go up in 2026.
 With that, real yields might even get lower.
 This reinforces both ETF inflows and physical demand.

-The difficulty is partly tied to the nature of the current macro development and Treasury market sentiment.
+The difficulty is partly due to the nature of current macro developments and Treasury market sentiment.
 According to the CME FedWatch Tool, the December rate cut is again priced as almost certain at close to a 90 percent probability, while January also carries more than a 90 percent chance of at least a 25-basis-point reduction.

 Yet gold is showing an unusual reluctance to capitalize on this dovish shift.
 The disconnect suggests that rate expectations, while supportive, are no longer sufficient to drive the next leg higher without broader risk aversion accompanying them.

 One factor shaping this hesitation is the broader improvement in Treasury-market sentiment.
-The ICE BofA Move Index, which helps to measure the fear in the US T-bond market, has fallen toward its lowest readings since 2021.
+The ICE BofA Move Index, which helps measure fear in the US T-bond market, has fallen to its lowest levels since 2021.

 A quieter bond market implies reduced fear toward public-finance conditions, which lowers the urgency for defensive hedging.
 The environment is also being lifted by pockets of stabilization in the economic cycle, where select indicators show that activity is no longer deteriorating as sharply as earlier in the year.